 businesses.
 We expect future performance of the company to be aided

-by the well-performing mobile and broadband business, the expansion
+by the well-performing mobile and broadband business and the

-of 3G network and strong sales of iPhones.
-We expect the company to
+expansion of the 3G network.
+We expect the company to continue with

-continue with its subscriber addition owing to network expansion,
+its subscriber addition owing to network expansion, low tariffs and

-low tariffs and bundled offerings.
-Further, a speedy rollout of the
+bundled offerings.
+Further, a speedy rollout of HSPA+ network and

-could create tailwinds going forward.
-Nevertheless, we remain
+going forward.
+Nevertheless, we remain concerned about stiff

-concerned about stiff competition, which can affect the company's
+competition, which can affect the company's ARPU.
+The carrier

-ARPU.
-The carrier continues to lag behind rival China Mobile in 4G
+continues to lag behind rival China Mobile in 4G investments and

-investments and subscriber addition.
-Additionally, access line loss
+subscriber addition.
+Additionally, access line loss and high

 Beijing-based China Unicom Hong Kong Limited (previously known